xieyuheng/inner/topics/language-design-diary/report-on-the-little-typer/b--rules-are-made-to-be-spoken.md

 whether a particular judgment is believable by the Laws and Commandments.

+The forms of judgment for implementations of Pie:

 | Form of judgment             | Reading                                 |
 |------------------------------|-----------------------------------------|
 | is_ctx(ctx)                  | ctx is a context.                       |